hivesolutions/appier/doc/structure.md

 from .dog import DogController
 ```

+For more details check out the [Controllers](doc/controllers.md) documentation.

 ## Templates

 Templates are files with logic defined in [Jinja2](http://jinja.pocoo.org/) syntax, whose result after being